Gaustatoppen and Gaustabanen with Kids: Norway's Most Unusual Mountain Experience

 After Gaustatoppen: Lake Totak and the Drive to Røldal

 We left Gaustabanen mid morning and drove west towards Røldal, which was our next stop on the road trip.
-The drive took about three hours, but we stopped several times because the scenery made it impossible not to.
+The drive took about three hours, but we stopped several times because the scenery was so stunning.

 The best stop was Lake Totak just before the village of Vå.
 There is a small beach with a wooden jetty, and the lake is calm enough for a quick swim.
 The water is incredibly cold.
 This is Norway in summer at altitude, so "refreshing" is the polite word for it!
 Our daughter splashed in the shallows while the adults took the cold plunge!